Skip to main content

 Allow OOA Registrations

-If your practice allows OOA registrations and the patient is out of your catchment area, they would receive a message saying that they can register but they will get a restricted set of services.
+If your practice allows OOA registrations and the patient is out of your catchment area, they would receive a message once registering notifying them of the restricted set of services they can access.

 By default if you choose to allow OOA patients, we will automatically register them to your practice, then Signal these patients to you in ๐Ÿ”ฎ Patients to review.